shalecraig/rvm-site/Readme.md

 ## Update Submission

-Once you are satisfied with your changes to the documentation push it back to your Github fork and initiate a pull request.
+Once you are satisfied with your changes to the documentation push it back to your GitHub fork and initiate a pull request.

 ## Thanks